Your first game in 15 minutes

 • You have a background image, a pointer image, one image for the winning segment, and one simple reward idea ready.

-Open the campaign, go to Build -> Touchpoints, then click Add New Touchpoint.
+Open the campaign and go to Build -> Touchpoints, then click Add New Touchpoint.

-In the Create a new touchpoint modal, select Wheel of Fortune, then click Create.
-OmniLab adds the game as a touchpoint inside the current campaign and opens its configuration immediately.
+In the Create a new touchpoint window, select Wheel of Fortune and click Create.
+OmniLab adds the game to your campaign and opens its settings right away.

-In Appearance, give the touchpoint a clear player-facing name, upload a Background Image, and add the Title users should see on the game page.
+Open Appearance.
+Give the game a clear player-facing name, upload a Background Image, and add the Title players will see on the game page.

-You can also add a subtitle and a landing-page thumbnail, but keep the first setup light.
-For a first test, leave Hide Wheel in Intro Screen turned off so the wheel stays visible as soon as the game opens.
+You can add a subtitle and a landing-page thumbnail too, but keep this first setup light.
+Leave Hide Wheel in Intro Screen off so the wheel shows as soon as the game opens.

 • keep one winning option and one Losing Option

-• set the winning option to 1 segment and Losing Option to 3 segments
+• give the winning option 1 segment and Losing Option 3 segments

 • add a name and image to the winning option